-Students may wish to earn both a Master of Science in Nursing (MSN) and a Master of Science in Management with the Health Care Administration concentration; or the Master of Business Administration with the Health Care Administration concentration.
+Students may wish to earn both a Master of Science in Nursing (M.S.N.) and a Master of Science in Management with the Health Care Administration focus; or the Master of Business Administration with the Health Care Administration focus.

 Admission, progression, and graduation requirements are a coordinated effort between the Colleges of Health Professions and Business.
 The dual degree program is 51 credits.
-Students receive advisement regarding course selection from both program advisors.
-A course selection guide is available from the graduate Nursing Leadership Program Coordinator.
+Students remain under the College of Health Professions' graduate program chair for advisement and the Capstone process.
+A course selection guide is available from the graduate Nursing Leadership Program Chair.